gillstrom/browser-battery/readme.md

 # browser-battery

-> Get battery information in a browser
+> Get and watch battery information in a browser

 *Currently working in Chrome, Firefox and Opera.*